owncloud-archive/enterprise/README.md

 ## Build your ownCloud enterprise image from tarball

 1. Download ownCloud Enterprise ```owncloud-enterprise-complete-9.0.3.tar.bz2``` from ownCloud's Customer Download Center to this folder.
-2. Replace Line 8 for loading tarball in Dockerfile with `ADD owncloud-enterprise-complete-9.0.3.tar.bz2 /var/www/`
+2. Replace loading tarball in Dockerfile with `ADD owncloud-enterprise-complete-9.0.3.tar.bz2 /var/www/`
 3. Build and run your ownCloud Enterprise Dockerfile

 Now you can use the image `owncloud/enterprise` exactly like `owncloud/server`